Daily Encounters with Revolutionary Technologies You Might Not Notice

 Blockchain

 a close up shot of a hand holding different elements of the blockchain.
-Photo Credit
+Photo Credit: Dreamstime @Unknown

 Dreamstime